-This formula can be extended to work for more than two resistors in parallel, but lends self less easily to mental arithmetic.
-Both formulae are correct.
+This formula can be extended to work for more than two resistors in parallel, but lends itself less easily to mental arithmetic.
+Both formulae are correct [1].

-121.4 Variable Resistors
+1.2.1.4 Variable Resistors

 Unsurprisingly, variable resistors are resistors whose resistance can be varied.
-The variable resistors (called presets) have a metal wiper resting on a circular track of variable.
+The variable resistors (called presets) have a metal wiper resting on a circular track of carbon.
 The wiper moves along the track as the preset is turned.
-The current flow variable the wiper; and then; through part of the carbon track.
-The more of the track it variable to go through the greater the resistance.
+The current flow through the wiper; and then; through part of the carbon track.
+The more of the track it has to go through the greater the resistance.

 The presets have three legs.
-The top leg connects to the wiper and the other two legs the two ends of the track.
+The top leg connects to the wiper and the other two legs to the two ends of the track.
 Generally only one of the track legs is actually used.

-Variable resistors are used in circuits to vary things that need changing, like volume
+Variable resistors are used in circuits to vary things that need changing, like volume etc.